 Standard laminate casework — even high-quality laminate — is not appropriate for sterile field environments.
 The wrong hinge material can harbor pathogens.
 Gaps at cabinet bases create zones that can't be cleaned.
 HAMILTON engineers OR casework from the right materials, specified correctly for the specific environment where each piece will live.

-The Pediatric Heart Center at Tulane Hospital for Children debuted the first and only combined Hybrid Cath Lab / Operating Room Suite in Louisiana — one of just ten hybrid cath labs in the country at the time.
-In this suite, cardiologists and surgeons work side by side to open the chest, place delivery catheters directly into the heart, and deploy devices — all without moving the patient.
+The Pediatric Heart Center at Tulane Hospital for Children housed one of just ten combined Hybrid Cath Lab / Operating Room suites in the country at the time — and the only one in Louisiana.
+In this suite, cardiologists and surgeons work side by side to open the chest, place delivery catheters directly into the heart, and deploy devices — without moving the patient.

-The casework requirements were extraordinarily specific.
-The grant-funded physician in charge of the program had precise directives for the structure of the suite and the storage of the equipment.
+The grant-funded physician in charge had precise directives for the structure of the suite and the storage of the equipment.
 HAMILTON worked with VergesRome architects and the surgical team to engineer the exact solution.

 The catheterization laboratory area uses high-quality laminate casework with thermofoil fronts — providing a clean, clinical aesthetic with excellent durability for the level of chemical exposure this zone experiences.
 Custom interiors hold catheter bags and procedure-specific equipment in precisely engineered roll-outs.

-Steel cabinet bases are epoxied directly into the floor, creating a seamless transition from floor surface to cabinet face with no gap, no crevice, and no area where contaminants can accumulate.
-This detail — which HAMILTON engineers as standard in OR environments — is one of the most important infection control features in the surgical suite.
+Steel cabinet bases are epoxied directly into the floor, creating a seamless transition with no gap and no area where contaminants can accumulate.
+HAMILTON engineers this as standard in OR environments — it's one of the most important infection control details in the surgical suite.

 Specialized equipment storage requires custom interior configurations.
 At Tulane, HAMILTON designed a range of short and long roll-outs specifically sized for catheter bags of different dimensions — housing specialty interiors inside standard cabinet frames to reduce cost and protect the project timeline.

-Cabinet heights were engineered to match the existing room soffit exactly — a dimensional constraint that required close coordination between HAMILTON's production team and the architect.
-HAMILTON creates precise solutions that meet project design and functional requirements, even in constrained existing structures.
+Cabinet heights were engineered to match the existing room soffit exactly — a dimensional constraint requiring close coordination between HAMILTON's production team and the architect.
+HAMILTON builds to the constraint, not around it.

 HAMILTON's US manufacturing operation makes it possible to deliver precision healthcare casework to projects anywhere — domestic or international.
 Ready-to-install components minimize on-site installation time and reduce disruption to active clinical environments.

-When Internal Medicine physician Dr. Nandawula Kanyerezi Mutema developed The Clinic at the Mall — a 40,000 sq. ft. state-of-the-art healthcare facility in Kampala, Uganda — she chose HAMILTON for all of her casework.
+When Internal Medicine physician Dr. Nandawula Kanyerezi Mutema developed The Clinic at the Mall — a 40,000 sq. ft. healthcare facility in Kampala, Uganda — she chose HAMILTON for all of her casework.
 Components that would have taken nearly a year to build locally were manufactured in weeks at HAMILTON's Fairfield, Ohio facility.
-HAMILTON dispatched an installation team to Uganda for two weeks to work alongside local craftspeople on the installation.
+HAMILTON dispatched an installation team to Uganda for two weeks to work alongside local craftspeople.

-The Clinic houses a drug dispensary, full analytical laboratory, EKG technology, 3D ultrasound, CT scanner, digital x-ray, and mammography system — all supported by HAMILTON casework engineered to the same standards as any US hospital installation.
+The Clinic houses a drug dispensary, full analytical laboratory, EKG, 3D ultrasound, CT scanner, digital x-ray, and mammography — all supported by HAMILTON casework built to the same standards as any US hospital installation.

 The complete overview of HAMILTON healthcare casework — clinical, administrative, and hospital environments.